RalphBacon/244-RTOS-for-Arduino/README.md

 ### The Arduino loop()

+See the sketch entitled "Arduino_RTOS_Blink_With_Loop" for more details on using (or _not_ using) the loop!

 FreeRTOS can optionally include the standard Arduino loop as part of the RTOS **idle task**.
-This task only runs when no other task is waiting for processor time, which might mean the loop will never run.
+This task only runs when no other task is waiting for processor time, which might mean the loop will never run (or very infrequently).

 Ideally, include the **void loop()** function, but leave it empty.